-To our knowledge, based solely upon a review of the copies of the forms furnished to the Corporation, and/or written representations from certain reporting persons, the Corporation believes that all filing requirements under Section 16(a) applicable to its officers and directors were met during the fiscal year ended December 31, 2014.
+To our knowledge, based solely upon a review of the copies of the forms furnished to the Corporation, and/or written representations from certain reporting persons, the Corporation believes that all filing requirements under Section 16(a) applicable to its officers and directors were met during the fiscal year ended December 31, 2017, except, as the result of administrative errors, Mr. Heinrich's deferral of director fee contributions into Ball Corporation's Deferred Compensation Company Stock Plan on March 15, 2017, and June 15, 2017, were not timely reported and were corrected by a Form 4 Amendment filed on November 2, 2017.
+Also, as a result of an administrative error, Mr. Fisher's sale of 980 shares on December 19, 2017, was not reported until December 22, 2017.